FormidableLabs/victory-docs/src/pages/docs/victory-brush-container.md

 `VictoryBrushContainer` uses a superset of props used by [VictoryContainer][].
 All props are optional.

+### allowDrag

+The optional `allowDrag` prop accepts a boolean that enables dragging behavior for the highlighted brush area.
+Resizing will still be enabled when the `allowDrag` prop is set to false.

+*default:* `allowDrag={true}`

+### allowResize

+The optional `allowResize` prop accepts a boolean that enables resizing the highlighted brush area.
+Dragging will still be enabled when the `allowResize` prop is set to false, but the dimensions of the brush area will be fized.

+*default:* `allowResize={true}`

 ### brushComponent

 The `brushComponent` prop specifies the component to be rendered for the highlighted area.